seek-oss/skuba/docs/deep-dives/buildkite.md

 1. Reduce the number of agents that run on each instance.

-   At SEEK, this can be configured through Build Agency.
+   At SEEK, this can be configured through BuildAgency.

 1. Increase the instance size.

-   At SEEK, this can be configured through Build Agency.
+   At SEEK, this can be configured through BuildAgency.

 [`skuba build-package`]: ../cli/build.md#skuba-build-package
 [`skuba lint`]: ../cli/lint.md#skuba-lint